KevinCoble/AIToolbox/README.md

 Use the XCTest files for examples on how to use the classes

+### New deep-network classes for convolutional networks (see Convolution project for example use)
+### New neural-network basic layer (doesn't use a node class, so faster)
 ### New protocols for dataset types - you can now use your own data classes if they implement these protocols

 Playgrounds for Linear Regression, SVM, and Neural Networks are available